shuftipro/RESTful-API-v1.3/on-site_without_ocr/on-site_without_ocr.md

 ## Verification Response

 The Shufti Pro Verification API will send you two types of responses if a request for verification is made.
-First is the HTTP response sent against your request, and the second is the callback response, respectively.
-Both HTTP and callback responses will be in the JSON format with header `application/json` and they will contain the following parameters:
+First is the HTTP response sent against your request, and the second is the callback response.
+Both HTTP and callback responses will be in the JSON format with header `application/json`.
+The response header also includes a key sp_signature.
+This key is used for validating the source of response.
+Be sure to validate the request by [generating signature](#response-signature) and matching it with sp_signature value from the response header.
+Responses will contain the following parameters:

 * <h3>reference</h3>
 	Your unique request reference, which you provided us at the time of request, so that you can identify the response in relation to the request made.